razee-io/RemoteResource/docs/gitops.md

 returns a valid kubernetes configuration file.
 Ex. `https://raw.githubusercontent.com/razee-io/
 RemoteResource/master/kubernetes/RemoteResource/resource.yaml`
-External URLS should not require headers.
+External URLS must not require headers.
-Gitlab links should be from the same host.
+Gitlab URLS must be from the same host because the GET request for a Gitlab file will include the headers specified for the remote resource.

 Sample Request Option: